SharePoint/sp-dev-docs/docs/spfx/set-up-your-development-environment.md

 The SharePoint Framework's local webserver, used when testing your custom solutions from your development environment, uses HTTPS by default.
 This is implemented using a development self-signed SSL certificate.
 Self-signed SSL certificates are not trusted by your developer environment.
 You must first configure your development environment to trust the certificate.

 A utility task is included in every SharePoint Framework project in the form of a gulp task.
-You can elect to do this now, or wait until you create your first project as covered in the [Build your first SharePoint client-side web part (Hello World part 1): Preview the web part]([Build your first SharePoint client-side web part (Hello World part 1)](web-parts/get-started/build-a-hello-world-web-part.md)) tutorial.
+You can elect to do this now, or wait until you create your first project as covered in the [Build your first SharePoint client-side web part (Hello World part 1)](web-parts/get-started/build-a-hello-world-web-part.md) tutorial.

 Once a project has been created with the Yeoman generator for the SharePoint Framework, execute the following command from within the root folder of the project.